masc4ii/WaoStats/README.md

 - WaoStats now is allowed to read your fit files (once).
 Another reading process needs a new token with same keys.
 - Find downloaded fit tracks in archive folder / WaoStats left list "New"

+## ADB Sync
+- Connect Wahoo device to your computer.
+- Open in WaoStats Archive -> ADB Sync, click Scan.
+The Wahoo device should be shown "unauthorized".
+- Disconnect Wahoo device to your computer.
+- Start debug mode for Wahoo device.
+(Press Up+Down+Power at the same time.
+Do this in Wahoos Pan & Zoom mode, because here menu options stay untouched.)
+- Connect Wahoo device to your computer.
+- Open in WaoStats Archive -> ADB Sync, click Scan.
+The Wahoo device should be shown with its name.
+- Choose your device and click select.
+- Find downloaded fit tracks in archive folder / WaoStats left list "New"

 ## Plot
 - Left drag: zoom in
 - Double click: zoom out